How to flexibly use Anqi CMS template{% for ... in ... %}How to traverse data list with tags

-As an experienced website operations expert, I fully understand the importance of an efficient and flexible template system for content management.
-AnQiCMS, as an enterprise-level content management system based on the Go language, has absorbed the essence of the Django template engine in template design, especially its powerful data traversal capability,{% for ... in ... %}Tags are one of the core tools for building dynamic web page content.
-Today, let's delve into how to make full use of this tag to make your website content more vivid and efficient.
+As an experienced website operations expert, I am well aware of the importance of an efficient and flexible template system for content management.
+AnQiCMS, as an enterprise-level content management system based on Go language, draws on the essence of the Django template engine in template design, especially its powerful data traversal capabilities, particularly{% for ... in ... %}Tags are one of the core tools for building dynamic web page content.
+Today, we will delve into how to make full use of this tag to make your website content more vivid and efficient.

-The template tag syntax of AnQiCMS is very intuitive.
-When you need to iterate over a data list, the basic structure is as follows:
+The AnQiCMS template tag syntax is very intuitive.
+When you need to iterate over a data list, the basic structure is like this:

 {% for item in collection %}